Florida Approved

 Popular Florida Class E Knowledge Exam Questions

-Does the Florida DHSMV approve your Class E Knowledge Exam?
+Does the State of Florida authorize your Class E Knowledge Exam?

-Our online Florida Permit Test is the official Florida DHSMV Learner's Permit Test.
+Our online Florida Permit Test is the official State of Florida Learner's Permit Test.

-Highway Traffic School is one of the approved Third-Party Administrators.
-We are listed on the official Florida DHSMV website for the State of Florida.
+Highway Traffic School is an approved third party administrators.
+We are listed on the official State of Florida website.

 Do I need to get a Learner's License in Florida?